johndck/readmeGenerator/README.md

 And, for more questions, you can find more on my Github profile: johndck

-To contact me directly, you can email me directly at: test@test.com
+To contact me directly, you can email me directly at: johnturnerdick@gmail.com

 ## **License**

-This project is covered under license: Apache License 2.0
+This project is covered under license: MIT

 ## Credits